The Generalized Langevin Equation with a power-law memory in a nonlinear potential well: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Jonathan Mattingly and Pete Kramer for fruitful discussions on the topic of this paper.
-All authors are grateful for support from the mathematics departments at Tulane University and Iowa State University as well as for support through grants NSF DMS-1612898 (DPH) and NSF DMS-1644290 (SAM and HDN).
+All authors are grateful for support from the mathematics departments at Tulane University and Iowa State University as well as for support through grants NSF DMS-1644290 (SAM and HDN), NSF DMS-1612898 and DMS-1855504 (DPH), and NSF DMS-1816551, DMS-1522616, and Simons Foundation grant 515990 (NEGH).